fzakaria/fzakaria.com/_posts/2025-03-08-demystifying-nix-s-intensional-model.md

 There's some other potential pitfalls that were also outlined in the original PhD, such as the "two glibc issue", but according to [RFC#0062](https://github.com/tweag/rfcs/blob/cas-rfc/rfcs/0062-content-addressed-paths.md) which outlines the implementation, additional metadata SQLite tables and Nix binary-cache store information is included to avoid these class of problems.

 I don't think it's at a state quite yet where I'll be turning it on globally in my `nix.conf` -- but familiarity will be useful for the next entry where we discuss _dynamic-derivations_ which seem to rely and require CA derivations.

-_Note to readers:_ I would have loved to calculate by hand the `/nix/store` path as is done in [nix-pills#18](https://nixos.org/guides/nix-pills/18-nix-store-paths.html); however I could not seem to reproduce the hash.
-If you have insight or a good example, please reach out so I can update the entry. 🙏